Cervical Radiculopathy

 Physiotherapy is an effective treatment for cervical radiculopathy; in many cases, it can completely resolve symptoms.
 A physiotherapist will develop an individualized treatment plan based on the initial evaluation findings.
 The treatment plan may include:

-Pain management: Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) are usually the first medications tried to relieve inflammation related to pinched nerve.
+• Pain management: Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) are usually the first medications tried to relieve inflammation related to pinched nerves in the neck.

 Cervical manual traction: Physiotherapists may use manual cervical traction to relieve pressure in the neck area.

-Strengthening exercises: A physiotherapist will work on functional exercises to help you return to your job, sport, or other daily activities.
-These exercises may include strengthening the neck, shoulders, and arms muscles.
+• Strengthening exercises: A physiotherapist will work on functional exercises to help you return to your job, sport, or other daily activities.
+These exercises may include strengthening the neck, shoulders, and arm muscles.

-Education: A physiotherapist will provide information about pinched nerves, their causes, and how to manage symptoms.
+• Education: A physiotherapist will provide information about pinched nerves in the neck, their causes, and how to manage symptoms.
 They can also teach you how to prevent future episodes of cervical radiculopathy.

 In most cases, cervical radiculopathy responds well to conservative treatment, including medication and physical therapy.
-If there is no improvement in symptoms after 6 to 12 weeks of treatment, surgery might be considered.
+If symptoms do not improve after 6 to 12 weeks of treatment, surgery might be considered 1.
 It is essential to consult with a healthcare professional to determine the best course of treatment for your specific condition.

 Cervical radiculopathy can be debilitating, but with the right physiotherapy treatment, many patients can experience significant relief from their symptoms and return to normal activities.

-If you are experiencing symptoms of cervical radiculopathy, call us today to schedule a consult with our physiotherapist to develop a personalized treatment plan that addresses your specific needs to help you regain your quality of life.
+If you are experiencing symptoms and looking for cervical radiculopathy treatment near you, call us today to schedule a consult with our physiotherapist to develop a personalized treatment plan that addresses your specific needs to help you regain your quality of life.